MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxserver-get-discountrateendminute-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the DiscountRateEndMinute property for a FaxServer object.
+Description: Sets or retrieves the DiscountRateEndMinute property for a FaxServer object.
 The DiscountRateEndMinute property is a number that represents the minute the discount period ends.
-The discount period applies only to outgoing fax transmissions.' ms.assetid: 'db9e206b-d398-4924-93b9-c7628043dd23'
+The discount period applies only to outgoing fax transmissions. ms.assetid: db9e206b-d398-4924-93b9-c7628043dd23
-title: 'FaxServer.DiscountRateEndMinute property'
+title: FaxServer.DiscountRateEndMinute property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxServer.DiscountRateEndMinute property